miketout/VerusServicesSetup/README.md

 ## Redis

 Switch back to the `root` account.
 Install Redis using `apt -y install redis-server`.
-In your `/etc/redis/redis.conf` file, make sure it contains this:
+In your `/etc/redis/redis.conf` file, make sure it contains this (and none of it is commented out):

 ```
 bind 127.0.0.1